marcus-cmc/Optical-Modeling/README.md

 #
 #### VaryThickness Example 2
-In the second example, we vary the thickness of the `ZnO` layer and see how the properties of the `PbS` layer change with it.
+In the second example, we vary the thickness of the `ZnO` layer to see how the properties of the `PbS` layer change with it.
+As you can see, because of the interference effects in thin films, the absorption of the `PbS` layer is not a monotonic function of the thickness of `ZnO`.
+It also shows strong wavelength dependence: every wavelength shows a different behavior.
+This example demostrates the usefulness of the `VaryThickness` object for the design of experiments.

 <img src="/Example_VaryThickness_Figures/VaryZnO_targetPbSAbs.png" width="800" "VaryZnO - PbSAbs">
 <img src="/Example_VaryThickness_Figures/VaryZnO_targetPbS_Jsc.png" width="480" "VaryZnO - PbSJsc">